 The purpose of the data collection

 Miradore is a tool for organizations and service providers to make device management simple and efficient.
-To fulfill this task, Miradore needs permissions to specified content on the device.
+To fulfill this task, Miradore needs permission to specific content on the device.
 By providing automatically collected and relevant information, Miradore enables administrators to ensure that all the managed devices comply with the security standards and policies of the organization.

 What data is collected

-Mainly, Miradore collects data for identifying a device and to provide accurate inventory data about it.
-The focus of the data collection is on the managed device's technical inventory information.
+Primarily Miradore collects data for identifying a device and providing accurate inventory data about it.
+The data collection focuses on the managed device's technical inventory information.
 For data security, Miradore follows generally accepted industry standards to protect the information submitted to us.

-Usually, some concerns come up when the user needs to grant the management tool permissions that are not self-explanatory.
-Often permissions are handled as bundles and to access some individual tool or data, granting the permission to the entire permission group is needed.
+Concerns might come up when the user needs to grant the management tool permissions that are not self-explanatory.
+Often permissions are handled as bundles and to access some individual tool or data, granting permission to the entire permission group at the same time.
 How the access permissions are requested, depends on the device platform.
 In some cases, device enrollment to Miradore might be suspended if the requested permission is lacking.

 Miradore needs camera permissions for collecting inventory information about the device's camera, including megapixels, flash, and focal length.

 If you deny this permission group, the inventory data about the camera cannot be automatically gathered.